-Note: The OSCCON register is write protected because it controls the device clock switching mechanism.
-The user software must execute a certain code sequence to write to the register.
-See Section 7.4.1 "Protection Against Accidental Writes to OSCCON" for further details.
+Note: The OSCCON register is write-protected because it controls the device clock switching mechanism.
+See Section 7.4.1 "Protection Against Accidental Writes to OSCCON" for instructions on writing to OSCCON.

 7.4.1 Protection Against Accidental Writes to OSCCON